OpenSisma/opensisma.github.io/Documentation.md

 - [D10- Startups](http://startup.registroimprese.it/isin/static/startup/index.html?slideJump=32)

-##### Metadata and URI
+##### Metadata

 The metadata of our mashed-up datasets has been compiled accordingly to the FAIR principles.

+##### URI

-Each of our datasets has been assigned a URI:
+Each of our datasets has then been assigned a URI:

 | Dataset                           	| URI                                                                         	|
 |-----------------------------------	|-----------------------------------------------------------------------------	|
 | Reconstruction Works dataset      	| https://opensisma.github.io/metadata-dataset-reconstruction-works.html      	|
 | Education dataset                 	| https://opensisma.github.io/metadata-dataset-education.html                 	|
 | Entrepreneurial processes dataset 	| https://opensisma.github.io/metadata-dataset-entrepreneurial-processes.html 	|

-However, they still have the .html file extension, as it would require a rewrite engine.
-For what concerns permanence, we believe the lifecycle of the domain we chose is 10 years.
+However, they still have the .html file extension, as deleting it would require a rewrite engine.

 ### Preprocessing issues

 The mashing-up of our datasets required some necessary preprocessing steps.
-Some of the issues we encountered were connected to what we discussed in discussed in the chapter about the Quality Analysis of our datasets.
+Some of the issues we encountered were connected to what we discussed in the chapter about the Quality Analysis of our datasets.
 Initially, we had to choose which areas to include in our research.
 We therefore selected the 19 most affected areas of Emilia-Romagna.
 The first main issue connected to this choice consisted in the absence of a shared vocabulary for the geographical places, which can be problematic in the case their names contain apostrophes.
 This is why we needed to create our own vocabulary, containing all the possibilities for the names.
 As an example, for the town of Sant’Agostino, we included both SANTAGOSTINO and SANT’AGOSTINO.

-Another common problem was the lack of encoding statements, that led us to guess which encoding was use.
-For this reason, in the case of D1(?), it was necessary to skip some badly-encoded lines in order to process the dataset.
+None of the platforms containing the open datasets specified their encoding, even though in ["Linee guida per la valorizzazione del patrimonio informativo pubblico" published by AGID"](https://docs.italia.it/italia/daf/lg-patrimonio-pubblico/it/stabile/riepilogoazioni.html) it is specified they ought to, preferably UTF-8.
+The lack of encoding statements led us to guess which formatting engine was use.
+For this reason, in the case of D1, it was necessary to skip some badly-encoded lines in order to process the dataset.

+All the mash-up datasets have been joined through the `pandas.merge` method.

-#### Works mashed-up dataset
+#### Reconstruction mashed-up dataset
 The first issue with the mashing up of datasets D7 and D8 is connected to the lack of rules regarding what the CSV delimiter should be.
 In each case, we had to find out what the delimiter was and specify it for the file to be properly read.

 | Dataset         | Delimiter                   |